-This is a problem!
-Frontend developers probably made assumptions in their UI based on what these core components looked like.
-It's important that as soon as the core UI engineers made their changes, that all these other developers get notified that their components are changing.
+This is a problem because frontend developers often make assumptions in their UI based on what these core components look like.
+It's important that as soon as the core UI engineers make their changes that all other developers get notified that their components are going to render differently.

 At Facebook we found most of ourchanges were intentional, not bugs.
 But it’s still critical to keep everyone updated about the changes.

 There are libraries that run Screenshot Tests for Android and also ones for iOS.